-- Drivers who qualify for the 100 air-mile radius and 150 air-mile radius exceptions are not required to take the break.
+- Short-haul drivers who qualify for the 150 air-mile radius exceptions are not required to take the break.

-KeepTruckin makes it incredibly simple for drivers to log their mandatory 30-minute break.
-If you are a property-carrying driver, just make sure that the “30-minute rest break required” option is active in the logs settings.
+The KeepTruckin Driver App makes it incredibly simple for drivers to log their mandatory 30-minute break.
+If you are a property-carrying driver, just make sure that the “30-minute rest break required” option is active in the app’s logs settings.

-Then the KeepTruckin app will automatically notify you of a possible HOS violation if you do not take the 30-minute break after driving for 8 hours.
+The KeepTruckin Driver App will automatically notify you of a possible HOS violation if you do not take the 30-minute break after driving for 8 hours.

 If, for some reason, the 30-minute break rule does not apply to you, just deselect the 30-minute break option under the app settings, and you will not be notified to take the break.